atifih/Team-Profile-Generator/README.md

 ## Usage

-After retrieving all information relevant to generating a professional Readme file, the application will begin organzing/structuring the information under suitable headings/headers.

 ![](images/img1.png)

 The application begins by informing the user that they need to select an Engineering Team before they can view information about them.